MhmdEsml/Segmentation-Digital-Rock-Images/README.md

 # Segmentation-Digital-Rock-Images
 Welcome to the GitHub repository for semantic segmentation of 11 digital rock images from the Digital Rock Portal.

-## Installing the Requirements and Running the Inference Script
+## Installing the Requirements and Running the Scripts
 **1. Setting Up Environment**

 Before running the inference script, ensure you have the required dependencies installed.
 You can install them using the following command: